operator-playground-io/MinIO-Operator-tile/tutorials/minio-instance-creation-tutorial.md

 ### Access MinIO's dashboard

-Execute below command to get the NodePort service:
+Step 1: Execute the command below to get the NodePort service.

 ```execute
 kubectl get svc -n my-minio-operator
 ```

-Output will be similar to below output:
+You should see the below output.

 ```
 NAME            TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE